symbol/symbol-docs/source/guides/account/reading-transactions-from-an-account.rst

 Method #01: Using the SDK
 *************************

-1. To get the latest confirmed transactions for a given account, open a new file, and copy the following code snippet.
+1. Open a new file and define the account address.
+Define a new ``TransactionHttp`` repository and the search criteria.

+In this example, we will retrieve all account-related transactions with at least one confirmation, but you could also query the unconfirmed and partial collections.

 .. example-code::